hortonworks/dlm_app/dp-plugin-apps/dlm/README-dev.md

     * `sudo nginx`
     * If nginx is already started, reload nginx conf by `sudo nginx -s reload`

-Now modify `/etc/hosts` file to add an entry `127.0.0.1   dataplane` and point your browser to http://dataplane/
+Now modify `/etc/hosts` file to add an entry `127.0.0.1   dataplane-local` and point your browser to http://dataplane-local/

 # Known Issues

-* Trying to load `/dlm/` via zuul doesn't work
 * Hot Module Replacement doesn't work since nginx complains of permissions issues if a soft link is created to the source path.